 The first five traits are particularly significant for the special demands of the protective service industry.
 Since our overarching goals are to keep our principals safe, happy and productive no matter where their jobs and other interests take them, we must consistently come up with solutions to new challenges, and we spend a lot of time with principals without being their friends.
 It requires a certain kind of person to thrive in this context.

 The second five traits focus on emotional intelligence, which is also essential for success in corporate executive protection.
-Daniel Goleman, who has written extensively on the matter, sums up some key concepts relative to EQ and leadership.
 We believe these traits apply just as well to EP agents as they do to CEOs.

 1. Resourcefulness